 31 The queen of the south shall rise up in the judgment with the men of this generation (race), and condemn them: for she came from the utmost parts of the earth to hear the wisdom of Solomon; and, behold, a greater than Solomon is here.
 32 The men of Nineve shall rise up in the judgment with this generation (race), and shall condemn it: for they repented at the preaching of Jonas; and, behold, a greater than Jonas is here.

 Of course the word "generation" would be more accurately translated as race here as it is the Greek word genea, where our English words gene and genetics come from.
 Christ was teaching how other Adamic peoples shall be in the resurrection as well, and they shall join in the condemnation of the wicked (non-whites).
-While most if not all in our day of the other Genesis 10 Adamic nations have been overrun with non-whites, still others co-mingled with the tribes of Israel fulfilling for instance Genesis 9:27 where it says "God shall enlarge Japheth, and he shall dwell in the tents of Shem".
+While most of the other Genesis 10 Adamic nations have been overrun with non-whites, still others co-mingled with the tribes of Israel fulfilling Genesis 9:27, where it says "God shall enlarge Japheth, and he shall dwell in the tents of Shem".
 Paul also spoke in Hebrews chapter 6 “of the resurrection of the dead, and of eternal judgment.”
 Whether or not we each receive the reward, every white person ever born into this world will be resurrected and preserved.
 The only difference will be whether each is rewarded:

 I TIMOTHY 5:24-25